 After the Minister has allocated entitlements to each venue operator who held entitlements on 7 July 2017 (up to the maximum held on 7 July 2017), any ‘left over’ club entitlements will be allocated to clubs in the following order of priority:

-- thirdly to incumbent club venue operators seeking additional entitlements up to 420, and
+- secondly to incumbent club venue operators seeking additional entitlements up to 420, and

-- fourthly to club venue operators seeking to buy more than 420 entitlements up to a maximum of 840 entitlements.
+- thirdly to club venue operators seeking to buy more than 420 entitlements up to a maximum of 840 entitlements.

 If there are any club entitlements left over after the above process is completed, the Minister will make a decision as to how many unallocated club entitlements (if any) will be transferred into the hotel entitlement pool.